 The impact of the closure of the Russian-Finnish border and the border fence on children's rights is poorly understood, however, there has been a marked decrease in refugees using that route, including children.
-Stakeholders consulted for this research suggested that these measures could push individuals - including unaccompanied children as well as children coming with their families, into taking more dangerous routes, including illicit crossings over land and sea borders.
+Stakeholders consulted for this research suggested that these measures could push individuals, including unaccompanied children as well as children coming with their families, into taking more dangerous routes, including illicit crossings over land and sea borders.
 Almost all children consulted for this research travelled to Finland via air or sea.
 There remains little knowledge of whether children are being prevented from crossing the border despite European laws to protect vulnerable groups which require vulnerability assessments to be conducted.
-The non-discrimination ombudsman reports that conditions at the Russian-Finnish border are unfit for such assessments to take place with no child friendly spaces and a simple holding fold.
+The Non-Discrimination Ombudsman reports that conditions at the Russian-Finnish border are unfit for such assessments.
 This echoes findings from Poland, Greece, Spain and Italy where arrival processes and vulnerability assessments are often taking place in unfit conditions including closed detention structures.